FAC8/READMES/Week7/validation/validation.md

 * Name two forms of data joi can validate.
 * What are the two steps required to use a joi schema?
 * Give an example of validation for the both the front and back end of an application.
+* According to the example code, what can happen if we don't use validation?.